grafana/metrictank/docs/memory-server.md

 The effectiveness of the chunk cache largely depends on the common query patterns and the configured `max-size` value:
 If a small number of metrics gets queried often, the chunk cache will be effective because it can serve most requests out of its memory.
-On the other hand, if most queries involve metrics that have not been queried for a long time and if they are only queried a small number of times, then Metrictank will need to fallback to the store more often.
+On the other hand, if most queries involve metrics that have not been queried for a long time and if they are only queried a small number of times, then Grafana Metrictank will need to fallback to the store more often.

 ## Configuration guidelines